twinfield10/Rebirtha-Model/README.md

   Using our example from above, let's say that Toronto are heavy favorites at -300 and Pittsburgh are +270 underdogs (don't worry, they're used to it).
 Converting these values to implied probability we get an implied probability of 75.00% for Toronto winning the game and 27.03% chance Pittsburgh wins this game according to the market.
 Below is a table showing the comparison of Rebirtha's probability to Vegas.

   *If Rebirtha Prob > Vegas Prob, then we have found value and will place a bet.
-The size of the bet is determined by the magnitude of the difference*
+The size of the bet is determined by using an algorithm that optimizes a bettor's long-term bankroll increase (or long-term returns)*